Digital Marketing Tips & Advice For 2021

 For example, imagine that your site ranks on the first page for a particular keyword and gets 10,000 traffic.
 However, 9,000 users leave the site in 3 seconds.

-The conclusion is that the website is relevant because 90% of people abandon it straight after clicking.
-Google tracks user’s interactions with the site, and high bounce rates can lead to a loss in SERP rankings.
+The conclusion is that the webpage is not relevant because 90% of your audience abandon it straight after clicking.
+Google tracks user’s interactions with the site, and high bounce rates can lead to a loss in SERP rankings which is obviously not good when it comes to lead generation or sales.

 When analyzing your keyword strategy and ranking keywords, go through the content of your pages and look at them from the user’s point of view.
 You may have keywords that drive a lot of traffic to your website, however, do not generate any conversions due to high bounce rates.
 So it would be best if you got rid of these keywords entirely or re-designed your pages to make them relevant to user searches.